Skip to content

 INHALATION

-Essential oils are inhaled through diffusers, vaporizers, or directly from the bottle.
+Essential oils can be inhaled after being atomized in a diffuser or carried in the mist of a steam or ultrasonic vaporizers.
+They may also be inhaled directly from bottle.
 The aroma travels through the olfactory system to the brain, specifically the limbic system, which is responsible for emotions, memory, and mood.

 TOPICAL APPLICATION

-Essential oils are applied to the skin (diluted with a carrier oil) through massage or in skincare products.
+Essential oils can be applied topically to the skin when used in skincare products or when properly diluted with a massage, body or carrier oil.
 The oils penetrate the skin and enter the bloodstream.

 This can help with issues like muscle tension, pain, or skin conditions, as well as provide localized benefits such as improved circulation or relaxation.

-Essential oils should always be diluted when applied topically to the skin, through the use of carrier oils and butters.
+Pure essential oils can cause significant harm if applied directly to the skin or ingested.
+Before being applied directly to the skin, essential oils should always be diluted through the use of a carrier oil.
 For specific guidelines, see explanation of dermal use limits below and on each oil’s page.

 Unless advised by a licensed practitioner, essential oils should not be taken internally as many oils contain compounds that are harmful when ingested; there is minimal scientific evidence of the beneficial effects of internal consumption of essential oils.